 - Design activity is usually undertaken in an office environment and related experimental work may take place in laboratories, shipyards and off-shore locations.

 - Some aspects of your work, such as in-ship inspections, ship trials and commissioning, may involve working in off-shore locations or under demanding physical conditions.

 - Naval architects in the UK work mainly in, or from, seaside towns and cities, at shipbuilding yards or at ship repair facilities at ports around the coast.
 Some naval architects work on large projects overseas.
 High-value overseas contracts are available once you've got significant levels of experience, though they tend to be short-term contracts.

-- Travel within a working day and overnight absence from home, overseas travel and/or extended periods working overseas may be a feature of some jobs.
+- Travel within a working day and overnight absence from home, overseas travel and/or extended periods working overseas is a feature of some jobs.

-To become a naval architect working with professional status, you will need a degree in a related subject.
+To become a naval architect, you'll typically need a degree in a relevant engineering subject.
 The most direct route is to complete a BEng or MEng in naval architecture.
 Accredited courses in related fields such as marine technology, offshore engineering and ship science may also be accepted.

-Degrees that are accredited by the Royal Institution of Naval Architects (RINA) are available and these ensure that you acquire the skills and knowledge needed for professional status.
+Degrees that are accredited by The Royal Institution of Naval Architects (RINA) ensure that you acquire the skills and knowledge needed for professional registration later in your career.
 As well as naval architecture, accredited degrees cover the study of:

 - manufacturing systems

-Details of accredited courses are available at Engineering Council - Accredited Course Search.
+Details of accredited courses are available from the Engineering Council - Accredited Course Search.